viktorcsimma/agdalache/docs/source/structure/backend/project-files.rst

 With some tricks, however,
-it can be used for our Agda backend, which will be crucial for importing it to the C++ frontend.
+it can be used for our Agda backend, which is going to be crucial for importing it in the C++ frontend.

 The cornerstone is the CMakeLists.txt file in the backend directory.